zv3/react-spa-demo/README.md

 Workflow tools such as Gulp, Webpack and Babel were also used in the development of this app for tasks such as ES6/7 code transpiling to ES5, optimization related tasks like stripping flowtype code, autoprefixing CSS rules with vendor-specific prefixes for multi browser support and performing minification on the resulting javascript/css files.

-A live demo of this SPA can be viewed in this [link](http://dzv3.s3-website-us-east-1.amazonaws.com/sfe-crossover-test/).
+A live demo of this SPA can be viewed [here](http://dzv3.s3-website-us-east-1.amazonaws.com/sfe-crossover-test/).

 ##HOW TOs

   - **Run the application locally**
     1. Run this command line in your OSX/Linux console: `npm i && npm start`
     2. Hit your browser to [http://localhost:3000/](http://localhost:3000/)